 - Must have a FAFSA or CADAA on file for the upcoming academic year.

-- Must demonstrated a record of exceptional leadership, service, and involvement in campus or community activities that seek to develop and empower women. .
+- Must demonstrate a record of exceptional leadership, service, and involvement in campus or community activities that seek to develop and empower women.

 - One letter of recommendation must be requested through the my Matador Scholarship system.

 - Must upload a copy of your student resume.
 A student resume is a detailed record of your personal and educational information.
 It includes the name of your school/college, coursework, projects (if any) undertaken, and awards.
 The resume may also contain additional information like your extracurricular activities, volunteer experiences, job experiences (if any), hobbies, etc.

 If you are receiving Financial Aid (including loans), your financial aid award(s) may be adjusted if you receive a scholarship amount that exceeds your financial aid total limit.
 Speak to a financial aid counselor during walk-in hours to get a detailed overview about your individual situation

 - Supplemental Questions